Crescendo of Doom: Reception

 In Issue 49 of the British wargaming magazine Perfidious Albion, Geoffrey Barnard noted several issues with the American publisher's use (or misuse) of British units, pointing out in one instance that one British regiment should have had nine Bren guns but in fact were only supplied with two.
-But about the game itself, Barnard concluded, "As it now stands, Squad Leader/Cross of Iron/Crescendo of Doom is not so much a game, but more a way of life.
-The rules point out that the whole body of the new package should be considered optional, as well they might, for the game now contains more detail, rules and counter-types than most gamers will be able to use in a lifetime, unless, that is, you devote your remaining years to the study."
+But about the game itself, Barnard concluded, "Squad Leader/Cross of Iron/Crescendo of Doom is not so much a game, but more a way of life ... the game now contains more detail, rules and counter-types than most gamers will be able to use in a lifetime."

 In his 1980 book The Best of Board Wargaming, Nick Palmer commented, "Play can be very bloodthirsty, and is nearly always exciting."
 Palmer gave this game an Excitement rating of 90%.
-In a sidebar, Geoff Barnard agreed, writing, "Squad Leader and its expansions is very much a system with components rather than a mere game, and while the whole [Squad Leader/Cross of Iron/Crescendo of Doom] package is so detailed as to be almost indigestible, the player is free to use what detail he wants as he see fit."
+In a sidebar, Geoff Barnard agreed, writing, "Squad Leader and its expansions is very much a system with components rather than a mere game, and while the [overall] package is so detailed as to be almost indigestible, the player is free to use what detail he wants as he see fit."
 In a second sidebar, Graham Buckell cautioned "the rules are disorganized and though there is an index it can be difficult to find minor points."